andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 I was then prompted to create an event subscription, specifying the name of the subscription and the schema type.
 It is here that you choose whether the event will be in the Event Grid schema or Cloud Event schema.

 I was also prompted for the name to the topic to which the storage account will publish events.
-It turned out that it looks like a storage account can only publish to one topic, so I chose a name to reflect the storage account.
-If you create further event subscriptions, then you are not prompted for this again.
+It turns out that a storage account can only publish to one topic, so given this I chose a name to reflect the storage account.
+If you create further event subscriptions, then you are not prompted for the topic name again.

 Below the topic name, you can select which events are to be published.
 In my case, I only wanted 'Blob Created' events.
 Finally, you select the endpoint for the event, which is the `DedupeAndForwardFunction` Azure Function I created and published earlier.